mwakidenis/mwakidenis/README.md

 > [!IMPORTANT]
 > Dreaming up ideas and making them come true is where my passion lies.
 See my project list [here](https://github.com/mwakidenis?tab=repositories).
 > Java Beauty Suite contains more than these 5 projects.
-> All the projects coming under Java Beauty Suite are Unregistered Trademark of **Mwaki Denis**
+> All the projects coming under Java Beauty Suite are Unregistered Trademark of **mwakidenis**
 > But you are free to fork and Collaborate with me.

 ---